svsvenu/svsvenu.github.io/_posts/2018-12-21-Memory mapped files.md

 This blog assumes that you have had to write something to a file in java, ideally you have had to write a lot to a file using some of the native API's.

-- Docker daemon is running ( In my case i am running docker for mac )
-- Openshift is running ( I am using minishift but you could potentially use the real version )
-- oc tool ( The client for accessing openshift ) is in the path and can be accessed from any terminal window

 ## Introduction